 - Molotov Cocktails

-A lot of the enemies featured in this game are digitised actors in costume, much like the main characters that feature in the frequent video clips embedded in the environment that you explore.
-There are also plenty of non-human enemies such as ducks, wasps, Sewer Blobs etc.
+A lot of the enemies featured in this game are digitised actors in costume, much like the main characters that appear in the cutscenes.
+There are also many non-human enemies such as ducks, wasps, sewer blobs.

 Born in Boston, Tess is well educated and sharp tongued but also vain and impulsive.
 She is the sole heir to the huge Conway fortune, and resides in the Conway Estate on the island of Matinicus.
 She has lately become interested in the occult and ancient Egypt and frequently seeks information and advice from Byron.
 She despises the thought of growing old and would do anything to halt the aging process.

 Born in Baltimore, Duncan is a shallow but ambitious bootlegger.
 Wherever Duncan goes, trouble is not far behind him.
 His ambition has lead him to Tess.
 He wants her wealth and her love.
 He hopes to charm his way to the Conway fortune.
 He strings Lydia along making her think he is interested in her but he only uses her for practice.
 He suspects that Byron and Tess are up to something and he plans to find out, especially if it can benefit him.
 His only real friend is his Thug sidekick Mike - but he puts his own ambition above any friendship and would sacrifice Mike in a heartbeat if it meant furthering his plans.